bernar0507/Data-Warehousing/README.md

 The zip file has all the project inside, including the report of the project.

 # What I've learned?
-With this project developed in the curricular unit "DataWarehouse" during my "Bioinformatics" degree, I've acquired basic about Microsoft excel and visual studio, designing Bus matrix, priority matrix, ETL process, analysis services.
+With this project developed in the curricular unit Data Warehousing during my Bioinformatics degree, I've acquired basic about Microsoft excel and visual studio, designing Bus matrix, priority matrix, ETL process, analysis services.
 I hope this can be useful for a near future.